ArthurChagas0103/ArthurChagas0103/README.md

 - 👨🏻‍💼 I'm CTO and Full-Stack Web Developer of a startup called <a href="https://www.qftech.com.br/" target="_blank">QuickFood Technologies</a>
 - 💼 I'm a Full-Stack Web Developer at <a href="https://dottatec.com.br/" target="_blank">Dottatec Soluções Inteligentes</a>
-- 👨🏻‍🎓 Graduated from the IT technical course
+- 👨🏻‍🎓 Graduated from the IT technical course and currently studying Systems Analysis and Development (ADS) in university
 - 🎂 I'm 20 years old
 - 🧒🏻 Programmer since age 12
 - 🏙 I'm from Belo Horizonte - Minas Gerais - Brazil